Healthy living

 Concerns about side effects

-Any reactions causing you concern, whether minor or serious, should be reported to the Western Australian Vaccine Safety Surveillance (WAVSS) system (external site).
+Any reactions causing concern, whether minor or serious, should be reported to the Western Australian Vaccine Safety Surveillance (WAVSS) system (external site).

 The WAVSS system is the central reporting service in WA for any significant adverse events following immunisation.